MaterializeInc/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

     alias: Option<Ident>,
 }

-enum QuantifierType {
+/// Type of quantifiers (with their abbreviations) enum QuantifierType {
-    All,
+    All,               // 'All'
-    Any,
+    Any,               // 'Any'
-    Existential,
+    Existential,       // 'E'
-    Foreach,
+    Foreach,           // 'F'
-    PreservedForeach,
+    PreservedForeach,  // 'P'
-    Scalar,
+    Scalar,            // 'S'
 }
 ```